LukasNiessen/ArchUnitTS/README.md

 ## 🐹 Use Cases

 Many common uses cases are covered in our examples folder.
+Note that they are not fully working repositories but code snippets.
 Here is an overview.

 **Layered Architecture:**